liamli99/NodeJS/Notebook.md

 **Install packages as dev dependencies**, dev dependencies are packages that are only needed for local development and testing!
 `npm install <packagename> --save-dev` OR `npm install <packagename> -D`

 Note that all the local packages we install are stored in node_modules folder and are included in dependencies/devDependencies of package.json!
+After we install a local package, a 'package-lock.json' file will be generated!!

 Normally we won't push node_modules folder to github, so that if we clone a Node.js project from github, we can run `npm install` to install all the packages in dependencies/devDependencies of package.json!
+However, if we want to manually install all the packages with certain versions, we can delete dependencies/devDependencies of package.json and delete package-lock.json file, then use `npm install <packagename>` to manually download the packages!!!

-3. Use packages
+1. Use packages
 Similar to modules, we can use require (CommonJS Modules) or import (ES Modules) to include the package!
 For more details, see https://www.npmjs.com/

 ## Useful packages